blevinscm/fastapi-scaffold-base/README.md

     ```bash
     pip install -r requirements.txt
     ```
+8. (Optional) If you want to use Mongo then edit fastapi-scaffold-base\app\config\config.py to add Mongo URI.

-8. (Optional) Pull latest Mongo image and create mongo container for dev purposes
+9. (Optional) Pull latest Mongo image and create mongo container for dev purposes
     ```docker
     docker pull mongo:latest
     docker run --rm --net=host mongo
     ```
-9. Set execute permissions on either win-start-FastApi.ps1 or nix-start-FastAPI
+10. Set execute permissions on either startup.ps1 or startup.sh

-10. Run the start-FastAPI for your system
+11. Run the start-FastAPI for your system

+12. Go to https://localhost:8000 to see a basic HTML page with sections for content.
+You can edit the Jinja placeholders to add content as you see fit in fastapi-scaffold-base\templates\indeix.html.
+This is a responsive template based on CSS Grid without using Javacript.
+Add any static assets to static.

-11. Go to https://localhost:8000/docs to see your FastAPI documentation and explore the sample docs.
+12. Go to https://localhost:8000/docs to see your FastAPI documentation and explore the sample docs.

-12. Close your FastAPI terminal and your Mongo Terminal.
+13. Close your FastAPI terminal and your Mongo Terminal.

 11. To get out of venv
     ```bash
     deactivate
     ```

+--TODO--
+1) Add unit tests and Integrate Pytest
+2) Add implicit support for Relational data
+3) Add plug and play content through API calls